AnderoV/CardParts/README.md

 ### `CardPartHistogramView`

-Provides the caoability to generate the bar graph based on the data ranges with customizable bars , lines, colors etc..
+Provides the capability to generate the bar graph based on the data ranges with customizable bars , lines, colors etc..

 ```swift
     let dataEntries = self.generateRandomDataEntries()